Life Care Planning For

 Report types for sexual abuse claims

-The appropriate report type depends on the complexity and scope of the survivor's needs.
+The appropriate report type depends on the complexity of each case.

 Future Care Needs and Cost Analysis

-Projects the survivor’s counselling, psychiatric care, trauma therapy, rehabilitation, and support service needs in a comprehensive, peer-reviewed report.
-The analysis is based on the available records, assessment findings, and the projected nature of the individual’s ongoing needs.
+Projects counselling, psychiatric care, trauma therapy, rehabilitation, and support service needs in a comprehensive, evidence‑based report.
+The analysis is grounded in available records, clinical findings, and the projected nature of the individual’s ongoing requirements.

 Cost Projection of Future Care Needs

-May be appropriate when the survivor’s therapeutic needs are well defined and a focused estimation of future counselling and psychiatric care costs is sufficient for early resolution or mediation, without the scope of a full lifetime assessment.
+May be appropriate when therapeutic needs are clearly defined and a focused estimate of future counselling and psychiatric care costs is sufficient for early resolution or mediation, without requiring the scope of a full lifetime assessment.

 Past Care Valuation

-Captures the cost of past care and support services the survivor has already required since the abuse.
-This includes care provided through community programs, victim services, and other relevant support resources.
+Documents the cost of care and support services already provided since the incident, including assistance received through community programs, family, and other relevant resources.

 Life Care Plan Critiques

-Evaluates an opposing expert's assessment of the survivor's long-term therapeutic and psychiatric needs, reviewing whether the projected treatment plan, duration of services, and cost estimates are consistent with the available clinical evidence, the reported needs in the case, and the projected scope of ongoing services.
+Reviews and evaluates an opposing expert’s assessment of long‑term therapeutic and psychiatric needs, examining whether the projected treatment plan, service duration, and cost estimates align with the available clinical evidence.

 Common questions